 The study and application of generally accepted accounting principles for accumulating and reporting financial information about businesses.
-Emphasis is placed upon revenue recognition, accounting for cash, receivables, inventories, property, plant and equipment, and intangible assets.
+Emphasis is placed on accounting for cash, receivables, inventories, property, plant and equipment, intangible assets and basic revenue recognition.
+Additionally, students will be introduced to the foundational concepts related to state and local governments as issued by the Governmental Accounting Standards Board (GASB).